30.3.20

 (New York).
 NYPL Digital Collections.

-One could look at this episode as a metaphor for colonialism.
-The British Empire was basically stolen by the British and then raised as its own.
+One could interpret this episode as a metaphor for colonialism: the British Empire essentially stole territory and people, then “raised” them as its own.

 The Changeling in Literature